Norgate-AV/tree-sitter-netlinx/README.md

 [crates]: https://img.shields.io/crates/v/tree-sitter-netlinx?logo=rust
 [pypi]: https://img.shields.io/pypi/v/tree-sitter-netlinx?logo=pypi&logoColor=ffd242

-**NOTE :warning: :construction:**

-This is a work in progress.
-Once the grammar is complete, a release will be made.

-At this point the grammar is mostly complete.
-Work is now focused on testing and fixing any bugs.

 ## Contents :book:

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->